Despite Trump's 'One China' Pledge, Flashpoints Remain

 On his 20th full day in office, President Donald Trump finally had his first conversation with his Chinese counterpart.

-He reportedly told Xi Jinping, during what was described as an "extremely cordial" call, that the U.S. would honor the "One China" policy.
+He reportedly told Xi Jinping, during what was described as an "extremely cordial" call, that the U.S. would honor the "one China" policy.
 But while that has eased immediate tensions between the world's top two economies, potential flash points remain.

 The democratic aspirations of China's freest city, Hong Kong, could be one.
 A pro-independence group in Hong Kong sent a letter Wednesday to the White House, urging Trump use the power of executive orders to intervene in Beijing's continuous encroachment of rights and freedoms in the city.